 M.A., University of Connecticut; A.B., Mount Holyoke College

-Following a fulfilling career editing books and scholarly articles for a leading research library and a history museum and writing for an alumni magazine and a program newsletter, I’m ready to put my skills to work for you.
-During more than 30 years in “publications,” I have worked with students and professionals in a variety of fields—history, literature, social sciences, art—who are pleased with the results.
-I can help you revise a peer-reviewed article or manuscripts such as a dissertation, book, or academic paper.
-I have helped scholars write book proposals that result in contracts.
+As the editor of books and articles for the scholarly journals of a leading research library and a New England history museum and author of shorter published pieces, I’m ready to put my editing and proofreading skills to work for you.
+Over more than 30 years, I have worked successfully with professionals, independent scholars, and graduate students in such fields as history, literature, social sciences, and art.
+I work with authors of conference papers, dissertations, and books.
 I can suggest ways to express your ideas clearly for academic and popular audiences, whatever the length of the piece you are writing.

 Address: 87 Pierce Road, Watertown, MA 02472